syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Working-with-Annotations-Programmatically.md

 ## Update the annotation's modified date

-PDF Viewer allows the user to update the modified date of an annotation programmatically without user interaction.
+PDF Viewer allows the user to update the [ModifiedDate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.AnnotationSettings.html#Syncfusion_Windows_PdfViewer_AnnotationSettings_ModifiedDate) of an annotation programmatically without user interaction.
 With this feature, users can specify the date and time according to their preferences.

 ### How to update the modified date of an annotation using default annotation settings?

-User can include a modified date field when adding an annotation to a PDF document using default annotation settings.
+User can include a [ModifiedDate](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.AnnotationSettings.html#Syncfusion_Windows_PdfViewer_AnnotationSettings_ModifiedDate) field when adding an annotation to a PDF document using default annotation settings.

 The following code snippet explains how to set the modified date field of an annotation to be included.